dstojanov8/redux-intro/README.md

 In file `store-v1.js` there is an example where all of the logic and code is in one place.
 This is an example file where we also print the dispatch function results.
 It is a good step towards learning redux.

 A more modern approach is used in `store-v2.js` and `store.js`.
 We devided our store into multiple slices, so a slice is basically the initial state, reducer and the action creators.
 In `store-v2.js` we implemented _Redux_ without the toolkit.
 This is not recommended and is only shown for learning purposes.
 Instead the most modern and recommended implementation is done in `store.js`.

+There are now two versions of `accountSlice.js` and `customerSlice.js`.
+The `-v1` dosn't use **createSlice** function but rather action creators, a reducer with switch statement and non mutating code.
+This is also not recommended as a simpler way is accessible.
+To use **createSlice** function we need to use Redux Toolkit.
+The _used versions_ are the Redux Toolkit way of doing things.

-**CHECK `accountSlice.js`, `customerSlice.js` and `store.js` to see the implementation.**
+**CHECK `accountSlice.js`, `accountSlice-v1.js`, `customerSlice.js` and `store.js`, `store-v1.js`, `store-v2.js` to see the implementations.**

 The two main libraries that are used here: